Chapter 3701-30 Lead Screening and Assessment

 (1) Venous draw; or

-(B) If the blood lead screening test is conducted by a capillary test collected in a capillary tube or on filter paper and the result is ten micrograms per deciliter or greater, a confirmatory blood lead screening test shall be performed as soon as possible but no later than ninety days from the previous capillary test.
+(B) If the blood lead screening test is conducted by a capillary blood test and the result is 3.5 micrograms per deciliter or greater, a confirmatory blood lead screening test by venous collection shall be performed as soon as possible but no later than ninety days from the previous capillary test.

-(C) The director shall provide written guidance for follow up of elevated blood lead screening test results.
+(D) The director shall provide written guidance for follow up of elevated blood lead screening test results that conform with current CDC guidance.

 (A) The provisions of this chapter requiring blood lead screening tests of all children at risk of lead poisoning do not apply if the parents of the child object thereto on the grounds that such screening conflicts with their religious tenets and practices.

-(A) Except as provided in paragraph (C) of this rule, any clinical laboratory that performs any analysis of human blood on a child under sixteen years of age and residing in Ohio to detect or determine levels of lead shall collect and report to the director all of the following information on a form prescribed by the director:
+(A) Any clinical laboratory that performs any analysis of human blood on a child under sixteen years of age and residing in Ohio to detect or determine levels of lead shall collect and report to the director all of the following information on a form prescribed by the director:

 (1) Child’s name and parent’s or guardian’s name;